If you're using Firefox, some parts of this site may look odd. Thanks for your patience while I wait for a plug-in update.

 • Check the list above and also Plain English’s A-Z of alternative words.

-• Don’t worry about it when you’re writing your draft
+• Don’t worry about the words when you’re writing your draft.

-• When you’re in the editing stage, look for the words on these lists (underline/highlight them) and replace them with the shorter word.
+• When you’re in the editing stage, look for the words on these lists—underline or highlight them, if you like—and replace them with the shorter word.

 Instead of: Write: